vbookshelf/W2H-Web-2-Home/README.md

 ## What you can do with the example app

+Use the web browser on your phone to send instructions to your laptop (home server).

 - Send messages from a chat interface and get dummy responses from your home server.
 - Use the control panel to press a button that remotely turns an Arduino LED on and off.
 - Send files from your website to your home server.